nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

     - [CRAN R packages](e.g. http://cran.r-project.org/web/packages/spBayesSurv/index.html)
     - [RPM packages](e.g. http://rpmfind.net/linux/rpm2html/mirroring.html)

 2. Develop a set of use cases from ESIP community software.
-This will include:
+This might include:

-- Sample of
+- Sample of : --

 Developing a descriptive metadata standard is a first step in achieving a robust network of software archives.
 Tools like [Fidgit](https://github.com/openjournals/fidgit) - which are developed to lower the barrier to archiving and obtaining a persistent identifier for code can then be leveraged and used by this network.